 Dear Mr. Chairman and Representative Nadler,

-I am writing to advise you of our opposition to H.R.
-4639, the “Fourth Amendment Is Not For Sale Act,” and to urge the Committee on the Judiciary to reject it.
+I am writing to advise you of our strong opposition to the inclusion of H.R.
+4639, the “Fourth Amendment Is Not For Sale Act,” into H.R.
+6570, the “Protect Liberty and End Warrantless Surveillance Act,” which was considered by the committee today.

-On behalf of the more than 367,000 members of the Fraternal Order of Police, we urge the committee to reject H.R.
-4639 and instead work with the Fraternal Order of Police to address genuine privacy concerns surrounding the availability of this information without removing this vital tool from our law enforcement agencies.
+On behalf of the more than 373,000 members of the Fraternal Order of Police, we urge the committee to strike Sections 18 through 22 in H.R.
+6570 before the House considers the bill on the floor, and we further ask that the committee work with the Fraternal Order of Police to address genuine privacy concerns surrounding the availability of this information without removing this vital tool from our law enforcement agencies.
 Please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office if we can work together on this important issue.